notkarenyi/accessibility-demo/README.md

 ## Supporting Screen Readers

-This is probably the most important topic covered in this workshop--not because blind people and people with learning disabilities are the most important, but because consideration of screen readers is the hardest to spot.
-The following are invisible to the average user, but can make or break the site experience for a screen-reader user.
+This is probably the most important topic covered in this workshop - consideration of screen readers is almost impossible to spot visually.
+The following are invisible to the average user, but can make or break the site experience for someone using a screen reader.

 ### Semantic HTML

-You might have seen Matt and Leo use the `nav` tag or other interesting tags before.
 HTML has special tags for common structural elements on a website, from `button` to `article` to `footer`.
 These exist for a reason!
-Screen readers rely on these tags to correctly navigate websites.
+Screen readers rely on these tags to  navigate websites.
 You'll see that there's no visual difference between using many of these tags as opposed to a `div`, which is why I say that screen readers' needs are often invisible.
 But using the wrong semantic tags has a very real effect on potential users.

 Did you know that `h1`, `h2`, etc. are actually semantic tags?
-It is bad practice to use heading tags to control font size and weight--that's what CSS is for!
-Instead, only use heading tags as organizational tools for your website, such as making the page title an `h1`, and making subtitles `h2`.
+It's bad practice to use heading tags to control font size and weight - that's what CSS is for!
+Only use heading tags as organizational tools for your website, such as making the page title an `h1`, and making subtitles `h2`.

 ```html
 <!-- bad -->